 In the Advanced mode you get access to the following features:

-When you restore the advanced spot from the gallery (or from the external link) the app asks for switching to the Advanced mode.
-If you decide to stay in the Simple mode the image parameters will be adjusted by removing options that require the Advanced mode.
+When you open an advanced spot from the gallery (or from the external link, image, or file) the app asks for switching to the Advanced mode.
+When you decide to stay in the Simple mode, the image parameters will be adjusted by removing options that require the Advanced mode.

 An example zoom-in of the Mandelbrot Set using different palettes and paint modes for the fractal interior and exterior.